How to Use an Electric Grill: Simple Steps for Beginners

 Our electric grill should be placed on a level surface, with the appliance positioned far away from anything that can catch fire.

-Make sure the drip tray is in place to catch any excess grease, and if you're grilling indoors, ensure proper airflow to prevent the activation of smoke alarms.
+Make sure the drip tray like this Napoleon charcoal tray is in place to catch any excess grease, and if you're grilling indoors, ensure proper airflow to prevent the activation of smoke alarms.

 If you are are planning to use use it on a balcony I have written a separte article explaining whether electric grills are allowed on balconies or not.